ipfs/ipfs-blog/src/_blog/announcing-the-second-ever-ipfs-camp.md

 ---
 title: Announcing the Second Ever IPFS Camp!
-description: Join the community to discuss and learn more about the present and future of IPFS.
+description: Join us to discuss and learn more about the present and future of IPFS.
 author: ''
 date: 2022-09-09